briandesousa/web-vitals-demo/README.md

 A simple web front-end to demonstrate tracking website performance issues using [Web Vitals](https://web.dev/learn-web-vitals/).

+This code is hosted on GitHub pages here: https://briandesousa.github.com/web-vitals-demo

 ## Running Locally

 To run the site locally: